Balarabe Abbas Lawal

-Balarabe Abbas Lawal (born 5 February 1958) is a Nigerian public servant and politician who is the current minister of environment of Nigeria.
+Balarabe Abbas Lawal (born 5 February 1958) is a Nigerian public servant and politician who is the current Minister of Environment of Nigeria.

 Education

-Lawal holds a bachelor's degree in political science and master's degree in Political Science both from the Ahmadu Bello University, Zaria.
+Lawal attended Barewa College for his secondary education.
+He later earned a bachelor’s degree and a master’s degree in political science from Ahmadu Bello University, Zaria.

 Career

-Lawal was secretary to the Kaduna State Government under Governor Uba Sani from 30 May 2023 until his appointment as minister of environment in October 2023.
-He was also secretary to the Kaduna State Government under Governor Nasir El-Rufai, from May 2015 to May 2023.
-He also served as chief of staff to El-Rufai when he was minister of the Federal Capital Territory from July 2003 to July 2007.
-From September 1999 to February 2001, he served as special assistant to the minister of state for education.
-During the period between February 2001 and May 2003, Abbas was at the Ministry of Defence serving as special assistant to the minister of state for the Nigerian Army.
-Before all these, he was a lecturer at the Collage of Advanced Studies, Zaria from 1982 to 1989.
+Lawal served as Secretary to the Kaduna State Government under Governor Uba Sani from 30 May 2023 until his appointment as Minister of Environment in October 2023.
+He previously held the same position under Governor Nasir El-Rufai from May 2015 to May 2023.

+He also served as Chief of Staff to El-Rufai during his tenure as minister of the Federal Capital Territory from July 2003 to July 2007.
+From September 1999 to February 2001, Lawal was Special Assistant to the Minister of State for Education.
+Between February 2001 and May 2003, he also served as Special Assistant to the Minister of State for Defence for the Nigerian Army.